oscartbeaumont/vite-plugin-relay/README.md

 ## How this plugin works

-Under the hood we are inovking the official `babel-plugin-relay`.
+Under the hood we are invoking the official `babel-plugin-relay`.
 This ensures that our plugin and `babel-plugin-relay` do not get out of sync over time and also reduces the maintainance costs of this project.

 Since v13 `babel-plugin-relay` automatically gets its configuration from either the `package.json`, `relay.config.js` or `relay.config.json`, so our plugin also doesn't have to expose a configuration API.